 How to burp a baby

-There are several methods for burping a baby and you may need to try a couple to see what works best for your child.
-Just remember to be gentle and make sure to support your baby's head and neck.
+There are several methods of baby burping and you may need to try a couple to see what works best for your little one.
+Just remember to use gentle pats and make sure to support your baby's head and neck.

 Over the shoulder: Hold your baby upright with their head resting on your shoulder and their stomach against your chest.
-Pat or rub their back gently.
+Gently pat or rub their back with your flattened palm.

-Sitting on your lap: Hold your baby upright and help them sit on your lap with their head resting on your shoulder.
-Support your baby's head and chest with one hand and pat or rub their back gently with your free hand.
+Sitting on your lap: Place your baby on your lap in an upright position with their head resting on your shoulder.
+Support your baby's head and chest with one hand and gently rub or pat their back with your free hand.

-Laying on your lap: Lay your baby face down on your lap, with their head turned to one side.
-Support their chest with one hand and pat or rub their back gently with your free hand.
+Laying on your lap face down: Lay your baby face down on your lap, with their head turned to one side.
+Support their chest with one hand and gently rub or pat their back with your free hand.

-It may take a few minutes of patting or rubbing before your baby burps, so be patient and keep trying until they burp or show signs of fussiness.
+It may take a few minutes of gentle pats before your baby burps, so be patient and keep trying until they burp or show signs of fussiness.

-You can also try sitting with your baby held upright for a few minutes after a feeding.
+You can also try holding them upright for a few minutes at the end of your baby's feeding routine.
 You might be surprised by an extra burp!

 If your baby doesn't burp after a few minutes of trying, it is usually fine to put them back in their crib or continue with the feeding.